ainfinum/Traffic-Sign-Classifier/README.md

 ### 2. Visualization of the dataset.

-This grid of images is representing chosen random image from the training set.
+This grid of images is representing random choosen images from the training set.

 ![alt text][image1]